nf-core/sarek/docs/usage.md

 Re-start your session.

 Note that the way to increase the open file limit in your system may be slightly different or require additional steps.

+#### Cannot delete work folder when using docker + Spark

+### MultiQC is missing plots for snpeff or VEP

+### How to set sarek up to use sentieon

+Sarek 3.0 is currently not supporting sentieon.
+It is planned for the upcoming release 3.1.
+In the meantime, please revert to the last release 2.7.2.